Create an interactive customer journey with triggers and signup

 This message will invite recipients to pick up a free download from your website.
 To get the free download, they'll need to visit the landing page, submit a form, and then wait for a follow-up email that contains the download link.
 (The message content would normally explain all of this, but for this exercise it's not necessary.)
-With your new email message still open, drag a Marketing Page block from the Toolbox onto the design canvas.
+With your new email message still open, drag a Marketing Page design element from the Toolbox onto the design canvas.

-When you drop the Marketing Page block in place, it's automatically selected and the Properties tab opens to show its settings.
+When you drop the Marketing Page element in place, it's automatically selected and the Properties tab opens to show its settings.

 Set the Marketing Page field to the name of the landing page you made in Create a landing page with a form (or any valid landing page).

 Continue to style and format your button as follows:

-- Edit and style the button text by working directly on the canvas and using the floating toolbar, just as you would with a Text block.
+Edit and style the button text by working directly on the canvas and using the floating toolbar, just as you would with a Text element.
 You might enter text such as Click here to register for your download.

 Working on the Properties tab, choose a background color, text color, height, and width for the button.